Massachusetts Site Plans / Plot Plans

 Detailed Site Plans for building permits, Quick Turnaround, and all we need is your Massachusetts Address!

-MySitePlan.com provides detailed site plans using the most up to date satellite imagery, GIS information, County Parcel Maps and other information sources.
+MySitePlan.com provides detailed site plans using satellite imagery, GIS information, and client provided information and dimension verification.
 Most of our customers are in the Construction and Landscape trades but we also have many Real Estate related professions and Homeowners that use our service on a regular basis.

 For Building Permit Application

-Most building departments require a simple site plan for a number of reasons such as applying for demolition permits, tree removal permit, Swimming Pool Removal permit and many other exterior home renovations.
+Most building departments require a simple site plan for a number of reasons such as applying for demolition permits, tree removal permit, Swimming Pool Removal permit, fence and shed install along with many other exterior home renovations.
 Our site plans are perfect for these applications.
-While many remodeling, addition and new construction permit applications WILL require you to hire a land surveyor which will cost upwards of $1500 our service can provide you a far less expensive alternative when you are applying for smaller over the counter permits.
+While many remodeling, addition and new construction permit applications WILL require you to hire a land surveyor and our service would not be appropriate.
+Always be sure to check with your building department prior to placing an order with us.

 A Few Other Applications Our Customers Use MySitePlan.com for